-The “bare walls” approach means the bare walls of the building, and leaves a greater responsibility on individual unit owners to insure their owned portion of the “structure,” building, or “real property.”
-In the Master Deed, the “bare walls” approach uses wording such as “on the plane of the interior studs,” or “the plane of the lower side of the roof rafters,” or ”the top surface of the sub-flooring.”
-This means that the unit owner owns all the drywall, wallpaper, paint, flooring, etc. and is responsible for insuring these items personally.
-Even bathtubs, toilets, sinks, kitchen cabinets and counter-tops would not be covered by the association's insurance.
+The “bare walls” approach means the bare walls of the building, and leaves a greater responsibility on individual unit owners to insure their portion of the “structure,” In the Master Deed, the “bare walls” approach uses wording such as “on the plane of the interior studs,” or “the plane of the lower side of the roof rafters,” or ”the top surface of the sub-flooring.”
+This means that the unit owner owns - and is responsible for - the drywall, wallpaper, paint, ceiling, flooring, and should insure these items on their own unit-owner policy (known in insurance lingo as an HO-6).
+Even bathtubs, toilets, sinks, kitchen cabinets and counter-tops may not be covered by the association's insurance.

 Master deeds aren't always written on a 100% "all-in" vs 100% "bare-walls" basis.
 Often there are shades of gray.
 Some master deeds with an all-in basis exclude betterments & improvements (e.g., upgraded lighting fixtures or cabinetry would not be covered).

-Biggest possible problems where the association policy intersects with personal policies:
+Possible problems where the association policy intersects with personal policies:

-The biggest condominium insurance problems occur when there is a master deed and insurance program that calls for "bare walls" insurance, but unit owners do not know that it is their responsibility to insure their portion of the building individually.
+The biggest insurance problems occur when there is a master deed and insurance that calls for "bare walls" insurance, but unit owners do not know that it is their responsibility to insure their portion of the building individually.
 When this happens and there is damage to interior walls, such as water damage from storms or plumbing problems in upper floors, there is no insurance in either policy for the interior walls.
 Depending upon the size and build within individual units, this can be significant value that unit owners self-insure by default, without even knowing.

-Because of these issues, we usually recommend associations use high deductibles, and self-insure smaller losses to avoid these losses from affecting insurance claims experience.
+Because of these issues, we usually recommend associations use high deductibles, self-insuring smaller losses to avoid these losses from affecting insurance claims experience.
 When associations have more skin in the game, attention to loss prevention is heightened, lowering the long term cost of risk.
 With condo associations greater than four units, insurance companies usually will want to review condominium association financials to ensure the ability to pay for these smaller claims.

 See our other blogs and whiteboard videos for more on how individual unit owners can address their interests as they may deviate from association interests and association management’s lack of understanding of some of these nuances.